How Important Is

 Interest rates should be one of the most important offers to look for in a new bank.
 That’s because the higher the interest rate given, the more money you’ll earn over time.
 Your savings account interest may compound daily, monthly, quarterly, or annually depending on the bank’s policy.

-For high-yield savings accounts, try our Aspiration Plus account that offers customers 1.00% APY on their savings deposits.
+For high-yield savings accounts, try our Aspiration Plus account that offers customers 5.00% APY* on their savings ($10k balance and spend requirement).
 For a small fee each month, customers can earn a high APY as well as other perks such as 10% cashback on socially conscious purchases and automatic carbon offsets.

 Research Bank Fees